KarimJedda/cybergov/README.md

 From any chain action of these accounts, it's possible to link it to a signed Subsquare comment.
 From any signed Subsquare comment, it's possible to follow the on-chain info, by correlating SHA256(manifest.json) with the system.remark input.

-Question: What of re-votes?
-Sometimes we have to run the voting again.
-Perhaps we should bake in the fact that there will be several votes, or create folders for each vote.
-Then it's possible to diff.

 ### Chain specifics